helios-h2020/h.app-MediaStreaming/README.md

 - Install Git in your computer: https://github.com/git-guides/install-git

-- Choose a directory from your computer and download with Git the code using the link of the code:
+- Choose a directory from your computer and download with Git the code using the link provided in this page:

 <img src="https://raw.githubusercontent.com/helios-h2020/h.app-MediaStreaming/master/doc/clone.PNG" alt="Download code">